edwardsdl/dominance-factor-bookmarklet/README.md

 A bookmarklet which calculates your League of Legends dominance factor based on your last 10 games

 ##About the Bookmarklet
 This [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet) displays a summoner's [dominance factor](http://leagueoflegends.wikia.com/wiki/Kill_to_Death_Ratio) (DF) based on the information [LolKing](http://www.lolking.net/) provides on their last 10 games.
-DF is an alternative to the kill to death ratio (KDR) for scoring a player's contribution to the game.
+DF is an alternative to kill to death ratio (KDR) for scoring a player's contribution to the game.
 Using this method, kills count as 2 points, deaths count as -3 points, and assists count as 1 point.

 This bookmarklet only takes into account ranked and unranked 5v5s - co-op vs. AI, custom games, dominion, and all other game modes are not included in the calculation.